fscosmetics/fscosmetics/_products/face/cake-foundation.md

       hex: "b5611e"
       best_seller: ""
 ---
 FS Cake Foundation is specially formulated in a creamy, water-activated formula that gives the face a smooth and blemish-free finish.
 It provides supreme, flawless makeup coverage (without chalkiness) that will last for hours!
+It has SPF35+ PA+++ to protect skin against harmful rays from the sun.